DhananjaySarathe/flatmate-settle/GUIDE.md

    - Use your "Default" space for regular, ongoing expenses
    - Create new spaces for special occasions or separate groups

+### Using Analytics

+1. **Track Trends**:

+   - Use the Expense Trends graph to identify spending patterns
+   - Switch between Day/Week/Month views for different insights

+2. **Category Analysis**:

+   - Review category breakdown regularly
+   - Identify areas where you're spending the most

+3. **Fairness Monitoring**:
+   - Check the Fairness Score to ensure balanced contributions
+   - Use it to discuss expense distribution with your group

 ### Troubleshooting

 **Can't delete a Split Space?**